-The results presented here were obtained using the crudest form of genetic encoding - direct specification of all the synaptic weights in the genome.
+The results presented in this paper were obtained using the crudest form of genetic encoding - direct specification of all the synaptic weights in the genome.
 This bears a limiting effect on the scalability and speed of the evolutionary process.
-With the application of more sophisticated genetic encoding schemes, such as grammatical or ontogenetic encodings [Kitano, 1990, Cangelosi et al., 1994], and of more efficient selection procedures such as incremental evolution [Gomez and Miikkulainen, 1997], one may expect the evolution of larger recurrent EANNs, processing more complex sensory input to achieve more intelligent behaviours.
+With the application of more sophisticated genetic encoding schemes, such as grammatical or ontogenetic encodings [Kitano, 1990; Cangelosi, Parisi and Nolfi, 1994], and of more efficient selection procedures such as incremental evolution [Gomez and Miikkulainen, 1997], one may expect the evolution of larger recurrent EANNs, processing more complex sensory input to achieve more intelligent behaviours.
+Adding learning as an additional adaptive force can enhance the efficiency of the evolutionary process (see [Hinton and Nowlan, 1987; Ackley and Littman, 1991; Nolfi, Elman and Parisi, 1994]) and may be needed for the structural fine-tuning of large evolved networks.

 The similarity to known neural mechanisms that was achieved even under the current basic and almost toy-like techniques leads us to believe that once better scalability is achieved, EANNs may provide an excellent vehicle to study the fundamental problem of structure and function relation in nervous systems.
 The accessibility of such EANN models to thorough analysis should make them important means of investigation in the tool-chest of computational neuroscientists.